 |4.
 Central Monitoring and Record Keeping||5.
 Northern Ireland Public Services Ombudsman||6.
 Further Information|

 These Regulations should be read alongside the General Provisions Relating to Academic Appeals, Conduct, Academic Offences and Student Complaints.

 1.1.1 Students may appeal to the Faculty Student Appeals Committee a decision of their School Board of Examiners about progression, assessment and awards, using the Faculty Student Appeals Committee (FSAC) procedures.
 The FSAC shall consist of the Faculty Pro-Vice-Chancellor (PVC) (or nominee who is a senior academic) and two colleagues, at least one of whom is an academic member of staff.
 If the appeal is unsuccessful, students have the right to appeal this decision to the Central Student Appeals Committee (CSAC).

-1.1.3 Members of staff involved in all stages of the process will be independent of the appeal, from outside the School/Unit in which the student is enrolled, with no prior knowledge of the matter.
-Members of staff involved in all stages of the process shall normally be senior members of academic staff or senior administrators.
+1.1.3 Members of staff involved in all stages of the process shall normally be senior members of academic staff or senior administrators.

 1.1.4 Additional meetings of the FSAC and the CSAC may be arranged on an ad hoc basis, if waiting for the next scheduled meeting would be detrimental to the student’s academic progress.
-The decision to arrange an ad hoc meeting will be made by the Director of Academic and Student Affairs.
+The decision to arrange an ad hoc meeting will be made by the Director of Academic and Student Affairs (or nominee).

 1.1.5 Appeals submitted by students from the Institute of Professional Legal Studies, Stranmillis University College or St Mary’s University College will be considered by an FSAC in one of the three Faculties on a rotation basis.